UFL-Autonomy-Park/apark_wiki/docs/parrot/configure-network.md

 ```bash
 adb shell mount -o remount,rw /
 ```
-- ADB tends to not actually disconnect from devices even after running *adb disconnect.
-You can force a disconnect using: 'adb kill-server'
+ADB tends to not actually disconnect from devices even after running `adb disconnect`.
+You can force a disconnect using: `adb kill-server`.